marienahapetian/portfolio-gallery/readme.txt

 == Frequently Asked Questions ==

-= Is the payment for Portfolio Gallery pro version one-time of per (month,year..)? =
+= Is the payment for Portfolio Gallery Pro version one-time of per (month,year..)? =

-*  The payment for Pro license is one-time and for life.
+The payment for Pro license of Portfolio Gallery is one-time and for lifetime.
+Portfolio Gallery is a WordPress plugin, which license is under GPL agreement.

-= How to install the PRO version of Portfolio Gallery?
-In order to install pro version of the plugin, simply follow these steps: =
+= How to install the PRO version of Portfolio Gallery? =

+*  In order to install Pro version of the Portfolio Gallery plugin, simply follow these steps:

-*  1) delete your free version.
+*  1) delete your free version of Portfolio Gallery.
-*  2) install the zip file | Plugins > add new > upload plugin
+*  2) install the zip file of the Portfolio Gallery Pro: go to plugins > add new > upload plugin
 *  3) clean your cache files |ctrl+f5|

-*  Don’t be afraid of deleting free version, because you will NOT lose your created portfolios
+*  Don’t be afraid of deleting free version of Portfolio Gallery, because you will NOT lose your created portfolios and other data.
+You will lose your data after uninstalling Portfolio Gallery plugin only.

-= How to get a copy of most recent version? =
+= How to get a copy of most recent version of Portfolio Gallery? =

-*  Pro users can get update versions contacting us by info@huge-it.com.
+Pro users of Portfolio Gallery plugin can get update versions by contacting us by info@huge-it.com email address.
-*  Free version  users will find update notification in their wordpress admin panel.
+Free version users of Portfolio Gallery will find update notification in their WordPress admin panel.

-= I have paid for pro version and didn’t get the link or file to update =
+= I have paid for Pro version of Portfolio Gallery and didn’t get the link or file to update. =

-*  If you made purchase and didn’t get the Portfolio Gallery pro license file, or file was corrupt, contact us by info@huge-it.com and send “order number”, we will check and send you the file  as soon as possible.
+*  If you made purchase and didn’t get the Portfolio Gallery Pro license file, or file was corrupt, contact us by info@huge-it.com and send “order number”, we will check and send you the file as soon as possible.
+Sometimes the zip file of Portfolio Gallery plugin can go to the junk/spam folder of your email.
+Please, check all the folders before contacting us.

-= Have purchased pro version of portfolio gallery plugin but still get the announcement to buy the commercial version to change settings.
+= I have purchased Pro version of portfolio gallery plugin but still get the announcement to buy the commercial version.
+How to change settings.
 What to do? =

 *  This can happen because of your browser’s cache files.
-Press ctrl+f5 (Chrome, FF) in order to clean them, if you use safari, etc., clean from browser settings.
+Press ctrl+f5 (Chrome, FF) in order to clean them, if you use Safari, etc., clean from browser settings.
 If nothing helps, just reinstall plugin again.
+For this, you will need to deactivate and delete Portfolio Gallery and then install it once again.

-= Will I lose all my changes that I made in free version, if I update to pro version? =
+= Will I lose all my changes that I made in Free version of Portfolio Gallery, if I update to Pro version? =

-*  All kind of changes made in free version will remain, even if you delete the plugin.
+*  All kind of changes made in free version of Portfolio Gallery will remain, even if you delete the plugin.

-= How to have more columns? =
+= How to have more columns in Portfolio Gallery? =

 *  The number of columns depends on the size of your theme container.
 In order to fit one more column you should make element size smaller.
-If you are free user and can not make element size of portfolio gallery view a bit smaller, you need to buy the pro version or ask the developers for help info@huge-it.com
+If you are free user and can not make element size of portfolio gallery view a bit smaller, you need to buy the pro version or ask the developers for help by contacting us at  info@huge-it.com

-= I have already purchased Multi Site version, how do I upgrade it to Developer version, without buying it again? =
+= I have already purchased Multi Site version of Portfolio Gallery, how do I upgrade it to Developer version, without buying it again? =

 *  If you have any pro version our portfolio gallery plugin of our products and want to upgrade it, you do not need to buy the new portfolio gallery once again, you only need to pay the difference price.
 For that simply contact info@huge-it.com or our online chat and we will help you to pay the difference.

-= I’ve bought the commercial license, installed the file but the Plugin seems to be still in free version, what to do? =
+= I’ve bought the commercial license of Portfolio Gallery, installed the file but the Plugin seems to be still in free version, what to do? =

-After installation of portfolio gallery pro version, in General Options all your changes will be saved!
+*  After installation of portfolio gallery pro version, in General Options all your changes will be saved!
 If you still see "free version" notification after installation of pro version.

 *  1) try to clean your cache files if this will not help
 *  2) delete, and install the portfolio gallery plugin again

 = I want to click on main image and be directed to my custom URL link instead of lightbox, is it possible? =